Brescia to France

 On 19th August 2016 the role of the Ursuline Sisters as Members of the Company of St. Ursula’s College Toowoomba and the property of the college was transferred to the Corporation of the Roman Catholic Diocese of Toowoomba.

 The college continues to be governed by the Board of Directors who are now responsible to the Bishop of Toowoomba as Member.
 St. Ursula's College continues to be a Catholic College in the Ursuline tradition within the Diocese of Toowoomba.
-Today in 2017 St Ursula's College Toowoomba continues to thrive as a boarding and day school for girls. www.st-ursula.qld.edu.au
+St Ursula's College Toowoomba continues to thrive as a boarding and day school for girls. www.st-ursula.qld.edu.au

 Kingsgrove (Sydney) NSW